Workspace-Management-Application/nextcrew-wmg-admin/API_DOCUMENTATION.md

 - User confirmation is enabled but can be configured
 - Account locking is enabled after failed login attempts
 - Password recovery is available through Devise
 - All responses are in JSON format
+- Day passes are scoped to specific workspaces
+- Only users with `floor_user` role can manage day passes
+- Photos are uploaded to S3 and URLs are stored in the database